-The variety Alfrocheiro is one of the most important in the Iberian Peninsula leading variety who passed on her genes many times.
-In recent years could by DNA analysis many family relationships are clarified.
-Probably natural intersections With Cayetana Blanca and To lift as the second parent, ten varieties have emerged.
-For three varieties, closer genetic relationships were found:
+The Alfrocheiro variety is one of the most important on the Iberian Peninsula leading variety who has often passed on her genes.
+In the past few years, through DNA analysis many kinship relationships are clarified.
+Probably natural intersections With Cayetana Blanca and To lift ten varieties emerged as the second parent.
+Closer genetic relationships were found for three varieties:

-The early-ripening, high-yielding vine is prone to becoming real mildew and Botrytis, It produces colorful red wines with fine tannins, as well as aromas of blackberries, strawberries and cherries.
-The variety is mainly in the area dão, and also Alentejo.
+The early ripening, productive vine is susceptible to real ones mildew and Botrytis, It produces colorful red wines with fine tannins, as well as aromas of blackberries, strawberries and cherries.
+The variety is mainly in the field dão, and also Alentejo.
 Bairrada.
-Tejo and Ribatejo cultivated and there often as a blending partner for the varieties Aragonez ( Tempranillo ) and Touriga Nacional used.
+Tejo and Ribatejo cultivated and there often as a cutting partner for the Aragonez varieties ( Tempranillo ) and Touriga Nacional used.
 In 2010, the acreage in Portugal was 1,180 hectares.
-Under the name Baboso Negro she will also be on the Canary Islands (7 ha) cultivated.
-So altogether 1,187 hectares with a strongly increasing trend (ten years before it was 523 hectares).
+Under the name Baboso Negro she is also on the Canary Islands (7 ha) grown.
+A total of 1,187 hectares with a rapidly increasing tendency (ten years earlier it was 523 hectares).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images : By Wines of Portugal, CC BY 3.0 , Link